0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 [Wrapping up](#Wrapping-up)

 ## The filter manager
+The filter manager (FltMgr.sys) is a system-supplied kernel-mode driver that implements and exposes functionality commonly required in file system filter drivers.
-Our story begins with the filter manager.
-The filter manager provides a level of abstraction allowing driver developers to invest more time into writing the actual logic of the filter rather than writing a body of "boiler plate" code.
-Speaking of boiler plate code , writing a legacy file-system filter driver that really **does nothing** can take up to nearly 6,000 lines of code.
+It provides a level of abstraction allowing driver developers to invest more time into writing the actual logic of the filter rather than writing a body of "boiler plate" code.
+Speaking of boiler plate code , writing a legacy file-system filter driver that **does nothing** can take up to nearly 6,000 lines of code.
 The filter manager essentially serves as a comprehensive “framework” for writing file system filter drivers.
 The framework provides the one legacy file system filter driver necessary in the system (fltmgr.sys), and as I/O requests arrive at the filter  manager legacy filter device object, it invokes the registered minifilters using a call out model.<br/>
 After each minifilter processes the request, the filter manager then calls through to the next device object in the device stack , if any.<br/>
 It's important to note that easy to write does not mean easy to design , which remains a fairly complex task with minifilters, of course - depending on the minifilter's task in hand.
 Nevertheless it makes it possible to go from design to a working filter in weeks rather than months, which is great. <br/>